GoogleCloudPlatform/community/tutorials/elixir-phoenix-on-google-compute-engine/index.md

         mkdir -p /tmp/cloudsql

-3. Start the proxy, telling it to open sockets in the directory you created.
+3. Start the proxy, telling it to open sockets in the directory you created:

         cloud_sql_proxy -dir=/tmp/cloudsql